ContionMig/TacoShack-Farmer/README.md

 # Setup

-My framer uses a different discord.py listed in https://github.com/dolfies/discord.py-self, so please **DO NOT** use the offical package as the self bot WILL NOT work.
+My framer uses a different discord.py listed in https://github.com/dolfies/discord.py-self, so please **DO NOT** use the official package as the self bot WILL NOT work.

 ### Packages Used
 ```sh